How to Save Money on a College Education

 Start discussing educational funding with your children early.
 “We will be able to pay the full tuition for the State University, but anything over that you need to find a way to cover yourself.”
 Part of your children’s higher education can include budgeting for this enormous investment.

-. . . or, talk to a lawyer about setting up an educational trust arrangement for your children’s higher education.
-The government will not provide additional funding for this, but there are tax advantages and the trust assets can be used for a wide variety of options as your child reaches education age.
+Talk to a lawyer about setting up an educational trust arrangement for your children’s higher education.
+The government will not provide additional funding for this, but there are tax advantages, and the trust assets can be used for a wide variety of options as your child reaches education age.

-Paying for College Part I: When You Have Years to Prepare
+Paying for College When You Have Years to Prepare

 Educational Scholarships, Grants, and Work-Study Options

 Do a thorough and exhaustive search of scholarship options.
-Traditionally, scholarships are awarded based on the grades of the student (scholar), but these days there are hundreds of funds set aside for various ethnic, association, family, club, area of study, special skills and interests etc. Scholarship applications take a while to prepare and submit, so be sure to start well before the deadline.
+Traditionally, scholarships are awarded based on the grades of the student (scholar), but these days, there are hundreds of funds set aside for various ethnic groups, associations, families, clubs, areas of study, special skills, interests, etc. Scholarship applications take a while to prepare and submit, so be sure to start well before the deadline.

 Another option is a grant.
 Grants are gifts, usually from government sources, that do not have to be repaid.

 A loan is a third option.
 A loan needs to be paid back.
-Government education loans are usually provided at a very low interest rate, and are not payable until the first year following your education.
+Government education loans are usually provided at a very low interest rate, and payments do not need to be made until a year after graduation.